Day 2

 Dr Miriam Samuel, Doctoral Research Fellow and General Practitioner, Queen Mary University of London, The Mission Practice, Tower Hamlets

-Dr VEline Lesperance, Senior Clinical Advisor and Academic GP, NHS Race and Health Observatory, Queen Mary University of London
+Dr Veline Lesperance, Senior Clinical Advisor and Academic GP, NHS Race and Health Observatory, Queen Mary University of London

 11:55 - 12:40